academic-resources/odin/async-await.md

 ### ** Intro :
 >
 Asynchronous code can become difficult to follow when it has a lot of things going on. `async` and `await` are two keywords that can help make asynchronous read more like synchronous code.
-This can help code look cleaner while keeping the benefits of asynchronous code.** For example, the two code blocks below do the exact same thing, they both get information from a server, process it, and return a promise.**
+This can help code look cleaner while keeping the benefits of asynchronous code :**

+For example, the two code blocks below do the exact same thing, they both get information from a server, process it, and return a promise :**

 ```js

 function getPersonsInfo(name) {